 - 28 cm (11”) Schmidt-Cassegrain Telescope (SCT), pier-mounted

 - 25 cm (10”) SCT, pier-mounted

 - 60 mm H-alpha filtered refractor for solar observing

 A small classroom, with washroom, is located nearby.

-During fall 2018, the observatory will be open to the public on Monday and Wednesday night if the sky is sufficiently clear.
+During winter 2019, the observatory will be open to the public on Monday and Wednesday night if the sky is sufficiently clear.
+We may offer additional observation sessions, but information on this will only be available on short notice.
 Reliable information on the weather is normally only available 6-12 hours before an event.
-Please visit the Department's Facebook page for information on whether the observatory will be open.
+Please visit the Department's Facebook page for information on if and when the observatory will be open.
 The tentative schedule can be found at the bottom of this page.